Honeywell International Inc. (HON) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the company had gained 3.79% in the past month.
-In that same time, the Conglomerates sector gained 3.9%, while the S&P 500 gained 3.34%.
+Heading into today, shares of the company had gained 2.56% over the past month, outpacing the Conglomerates sector's gain of 1.56% and lagging the S&P 500's gain of 2.65% in that time.

-Honeywell International Inc. will be looking to display strength as it nears its next earnings release, which is expected to be July 27, 2023.
-On that day, Honeywell International Inc. is projected to report earnings of $2.20 per share, which would represent year-over-year growth of 4.76%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.16 billion, up 2.33% from the year-ago period.
+Wall Street will be looking for positivity from Honeywell International Inc. as it approaches its next earnings report date.
+This is expected to be July 27, 2023.
+The company is expected to report EPS of $2.20, up 4.76% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $9.17 billion, up 2.4% from the prior-year quarter.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.1% higher.
-Honeywell International Inc. is holding a Zacks Rank of #2 (Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.1% higher.
+Honeywell International Inc. is currently a Zacks Rank #2 (Buy).

-Valuation is also important, so investors should note that Honeywell International Inc. has a Forward P/E ratio of 22.78 right now.
-Its industry sports an average Forward P/E of 16.38, so we one might conclude that Honeywell International Inc. is trading at a premium comparatively.
+Looking at its valuation, Honeywell International Inc. is holding a Forward P/E ratio of 22.72.
+Its industry sports an average Forward P/E of 16.28, so we one might conclude that Honeywell International Inc. is trading at a premium comparatively.

-We can also see that HON currently has a PEG ratio of 2.49.
+Also, we should mention that HON has a PEG ratio of 2.48.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Diversified Operations industry currently had an average PEG ratio of 1.87 as of yesterday's close.
+Diversified Operations stocks are, on average, holding a PEG ratio of 1.9 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report